microsoft/pxt-arcade/docs/hardware/adding.md

 and other on-board components.

 Please do not provide a power LED that cannot be turned off from the MCU.
-It's fine for power LED supply to be controlled by PWREN.
+It's fine for power LED supply to be controlled by `PWREN`.

 An optional `BATTSENSE` can be connected to a voltage divider and to battery.
 This is not yet supported in software.